 When implementing such optimisations/strategies, the MME shall take into account any PSM active timer and the DRX interval for the UE.

-If the UE Radio Capability for Paging Information is available in the MME , the MME adds the UE Radio Capability for Paging Information in the S1 Paging message to the eNB.
+If the UE Radio Capability for Paging Information is available in the MME for the RAT corresponding to the TAI(s) in the S1 Paging message, the MME shall add the UE Radio Capability for Paging Information for that RAT in the S1 Paging message to the eNB.

 If the Information On Recommended Cells And ENBs For Paging is available in the MME, the MME shall take that information into account to determine the eNBs for paging and, when paging an eNB, the MME may transparently convey the information on recommended cells to the eNB.